-Nebraskans for Medical Marijuana is a political committee supporting a 2020 constitutional ballot measure that would establish the right of patients with serious health conditions to use medical cannabis as recommended by their physician.
+Nebraskans for Medical Marijuana is a political committee supporting a 2022 constitutional ballot measure that would establish the right to medical cannabis in Nebraska.
+The group is also working to place a measure to legalize cannabis for adults on the ballot.

 Our campaign is supported by hundreds of individual donors across Nebraska and allied organizations.
 Campaign finance statements are publicly available on the website of the Nebraska Accountability and Disclosure Commission.